wonderbird/TestProcessWrapper/README.md

 [![Issues in Code](https://img.shields.io/codeclimate/issues/wonderbird/kata-rabbitmq)](https://codeclimate.com/github/wonderbird/kata-rabbitmq/issues)
 [![Technical Debt](https://img.shields.io/codeclimate/tech-debt/wonderbird/kata-rabbitmq)](https://codeclimate.com/github/wonderbird/kata-rabbitmq)

-In this kata you learn how to setup and use [RabbitMQ](https://www.rabbitmq.com).
+In this kata you learn how to use [RabbitMQ](https://www.rabbitmq.com).

 **Attention**

 This project is in an early stage.
 Please come back by mid November.

+# Required Steps

+1. Launch an instance of RabbitMQ (e.g. https://hub.docker.com/_/rabbitmq)
+2. Create a "robot" application which ...
+   1. programmatically creates a message queue to transmit light sensor information (just some arbitrary values of ambient light)
+   2. periodically sends light sensor information to the queue
+3. Create a robot monitor application which consumes the message from the queue and displays them on the screen

 # Development